 In terms of sportiness, the school has some outstanding sports facilities that are used for weekly PE lessons for all students from Year 1 through to secondary.
-There’s an impressive range of sport on the curriculum – including basketball, football, swimming, athletics, t-ball, rugby, cricket, dodgeball, horse riding, dance, skateboarding, tennis, mountain biking, sailing, gymnastics, golf and scuba diving – and students can choose to study PE at IGCSE and Sport Exercise and Health Science as part of the IBDP.
-Regents fields teams in tournaments such as the Federation of British International Schools in Asia (FOBISIA) Games, and hosts less competitive events such as swim galas, house activities and the annual sports day.
+There’s an impressive range of sport in the curriculum – including basketball, football, swimming, athletics, t-ball, rugby, cricket, dodgeball, horse riding, dance, skateboarding, tennis, mountain biking, sailing, gymnastics, golf, and scuba diving – and students can choose to study PE at IGCSE and Sport Exercise and Health Science as part of the IBDP.
+Regents fields teams in tournaments such as the Federation of British International Schools in Asia (FOBISIA) Games, and hosts less competitive events such as swim galas, house activities, and the annual sports day.

 Full STEAM ahead

-In line with MIT’s philosophy of ‘mind and hand’, Regents is likely to encourage hands-on learning, and set students real-world challenges every term.
+In line with MIT’s philosophy of ‘mind and hand’, Regents is likely to encourage hands-on learning and set students real-world challenges every term.
 You can expect to find students building robots, studying bioengineering and water quality in Hong Kong, looking at climate change, and much more.

 The school’s website says,